easeaico/pulse-go/docs/Methodology/AnesthesiaMachineMethodology.md

 inhaled gas delivery.
 The model also consists of a relief valve path that emulates the exhaust scavenging interface.
 The
-Anesthesia Machine also interacts with the %Respiratory System through a circuit path that links the two systems at the airway node.*
+Anesthesia Machine also interacts with the %Respiratory System through a circuit path that links the two systems at the airway node.</i>
 </center><br>

 Compartments in the Anesthesia System are modeled as a network of